-In this section, we first recall the definition of the tau-function of a solution $u(x, T;\e)$ to the FVH \eqref{FVH-0} that is given in \cite{LZZ}.
-Then we give an alternative definition, following the one for the KP hierarchy \cite{DKJM, Sato, UT}, of the tau-function in term of the wave functions of the integrable hierarchy, and show the equivalence of these two definitions.
-We will use the first definition of the tau-function in Section~\ref{topologicaltaufunction} to specify the topological tau-function $\tau_{\rm{top}}$ of the FVH, and to prove that it has the form of the genus expansion required for the derivation of the loop equation \cite{LYZZ} from the Virasoro constraints.
+In this section, we first recall the definition of the tau-function of an arbitrary solution $u(x, T;\e)$ to the FVH that is given in~\cite{LZZ}.
+Then we give an alternative definition, following the ones for the KP and 2D-Toda hierarchies \cite{DKJM, Sato, UT}, of the tau-function in terms of wave functions of the integrable hierarchy, and show the equivalence of the two definitions.
+We will use the first definition of the tau-function in Section~\ref{topologicaltaufunction} to construct the topological tau-function $\tau_{\rm{top}}$ of the FVH, and to prove that it has the form of the genus expansion required for the derivation of the loop equation \cite{LYZZ} from the Virasoro constraints.
 The second definition will be used in Section 4 to prove that the topological tau-function $\tau_{\rm{top}}$ satisfies the Virasoro constraints.